eiszapfen2000/tgda/README.md

 # Ocean Surface Generation and Rendering
 A real-time capable implementation of Tessendorf's choppy wave algorithm [Tessendorf1999a], augmented with wave spectrum models from oceanographic research.
-Master's thesis and respective poster are to be found at https://www.cg.tuwien.ac.at/research/publications/2018/GAMPER-2018-OSG/.
+Master's thesis and respective poster are to be found [here](https://www.cg.tuwien.ac.at/research/publications/2018/GAMPER-2018-OSG/).

 ## Videos